slipperyseal/trebuchet/README.md

 ### Current status

-The project is quite young but is currently generating class headers and simple method stubs for a specific test case.
+The project is quite young but is currently generating class headers and simple getters and setters for our specific test case.

 ### Optimisations